 Your midwife will talk to you about when it is safe for you and your baby to go home.
-A copy of all of the information you will be given on discharge is available here and further information is given below.
+A copy of all of the information you will be given on discharge is available below.

 Why do I need dalteparin (Fragmin) injections?